Support | Contact

 St Peter and St. Simon’s Today

-In the late 1800’s St. Peter’s was a refuge for the Underground Railroad.
-There is a rich history of Toronto soldiers and veterans from WW1 and WW11.
-It was a meeting place of diversity of farmers, city dwellers, the needy and the wealthy, where coal and potatoes were given out during the Depression.
-The beautiful wood furniture, electric lights and stained glass windows and Cassavant organ were donated by founding families such as Pellat, Gooderham, Brown, Midgley, Davis, Darby, Cosby, Leacock, Allen and Body.
-It once had a working rectory and a sexton’s house.
-The attached bell tower has been rung by hand for over 100 years.
+Land for the original St. Peters Carlton Street was donated in 1853 by two farmers, with the provision to use the land as needed to protect the continuation of the church.
+This lasted until the 1980s when the original deed was changed and the Toronto Diocese took co-ownership of all church lands.
+Many stories involve St. Peter’s.
+In the mid 1800’s it was a refuge for the Underground Railroad for Afro American slaves fleeing north.
+There is a rich history of soldiers and veterans from WW1 and WW11.
+The church was a meeting place for a diversity of farmers, city dwellers, the needy and the wealthy.
+Coal and potatoes were given out during the Depression.
+Beautiful furniture, electric lights, stained glass windows and a Cassavant organ were donated by founding families Pellat, Gooderham, Brown, Midgley, Davis, Darby, Cosby, Leacock, Allen and Body.
+The parish had a working rectory and a sexton’s house.
+The attached bell tower was rung by hand for over 100 years.

-Such a strong faith of brave, believing people sent out 11 missionaries beginning in 1892 to the Yukon, Alberta, Saskatchewan, British Columbia as well as Japan, China, Persia and India.
+Beginning in 1892 St Peters sent out eleven missionaries to such destinations as the Yukon, Alberta, Saskatchewan, British Columbia, Japan, China, Persia and India.
 An incredible history of outreach to the Christian community and the world!
-Recent outreach included the Food Bank and refugee sponsorships, Doors Open and Sunday school.

 St. Simon’s church was started in 1884 as a mission of St James Cathedral by The Rev’d Canon DuMoulin, to serve Church of England people in the North-east part of the City.
 For four years a small group of parishioners worshiped at the funerary chapel of St James-the-Less in St James Cemetery.